 [This picture is AS12-49- 7320.]133:45:11 Conrad: What I recommend we do is change film packs.

 133:45:15 Bean: All right.
 That's a good idea.
 (Pause) We'll do that next.
 (Pause) Okay.
 Why don't I...

 133:45:25 Conrad: Okay, I'll get this camera (that is, the LMP camera) out (to get the partially used magazine).

 133:45:27 Bean: Stay right there just a second.

 133:45:29 Conrad: Shoot a pan, and get the Surveyor.
 Use up that film.

-[They will use up the film on magazine 49 and Al will go back to using Magazine 48, but on Pete's camera.]133:45:36 Bean: Hey, that's good.
+[They will use up the film on magazine 49 and Al will go back to using Magazine 48, but on the CDR camera.]133:45:36 Bean: Hey, that's good.
 That ought to be good.
 Ah, it's a bad place to shoot, but I'll try it, though.
 (Long Pause)

 [Al gets only four frames, AS12-49- 7321 to 7324, before running out of film.
 All four frames are up-Sun and only 7322 and 7324 are useful.
 Dave Byrne has combined them into a micro-pan.]